Technologicat/unpythonic/doc/features.md

 #### ``curry`` and reduction rules

+**Changed in v0.15.0.** *`curry` now supports kwargs, too, and binds parameters like Python itself does.
+Also, `@generic` and `@typed` functions are supported.*

-The provided variant of ``curry``, beside what it says on the tin, is effectively an explicit local modifier to Python's reduction rules, which allows some Haskell-like idioms.
+Our ``curry``, beside what it says on the tin, is effectively an explicit local modifier to Python's reduction rules, which allows some Haskell-like idioms.
+Let's consider a simple example with positional arguments only.
 When we say:

 ```python
 curry(f, a0, a1, ..., a[n-1])